 If this procedure is carried out for all places around the earth, a diagram of tidal forces can be constructed, which would look something like this:

 This diagram shows only the stress forces at the surface, but stress forces are distributed throughout the entire volume of the earth.
 One can now easily visualize how these shape-distorting stresses produce tidal bulges at opposite sides of the earth.
 The deformation of the earth's crust reaches equilibrium when the internal elastic forces in the solid crust become exactly equal to the tidal forces.

 At about 54.7° from the earth-moon line, the vector difference in the forces happens to be parallel to the surface of the earth.
-There the tidal force is directed horizontally.
-At this point there's no component of tidal force to produce radial compression stress, and the radius of the earth there is nearly the same as the radius of the unstressed earth.
-The tangential components of tidal force push material toward the highest part of the tidal bulges.
+There the tidal forces are directed horizontally.
+At this point there's no component of tidal force to increase or decrease radial compression stress, and the radius of the earth there is nearly the same as the radius of the unstressed earth.

 The above description is appropriate for solid elastic materials.
 But for liquids the situation gets more interesting.
 Fluids move when forces are applied.
 They strongly resist compression or expansion.
 Water is very nearly incompressible and is clearly not rigid.
 So the tidal bulges arise because water has moved into the bulges from elsewhere, that is, from other regions of the ocean.
 This should not be surprising, for we know that water moves from higher to lower pressure regions in all situations, moving toward a condition of equilibrium at lowest possible potential energy.
 For a liquid body, the tractive forces dominate, but the end result is still two tidal "bulges" when equilibrium is achieved.

 The tangential components of tidal force push liquid material toward the highest part of the tidal bulgs.
 This necessarily depresses the ocean surface around those bulges.
 Tidal forces do not change the density or volume of materials, they just shift things slightly.